 First introduced to wheelchair tennis at the 2004 Inter-Spinal Unit Games, Marc immediately took to the sport.

-He won his first men’s singles trophy in Israel in 2007 and after winning a string of titles, his career highlights to date include winning his first ITF 1 Series singles and doubles titles at the 2012 South African Open.
+He won his first men’s singles trophy in Israel in 2007 and after winning a string of titles, his career highlights include winning his first ITF 1 Series singles and doubles titles at the 2012 South African Open.
 In early 2011 he also spent a brief period as Britain’s No. 1 ranked men’s singles player.

 At London 2012, Marc made his Paralympic debut.
 He reached the quarter-finals of the men's doubles competition with ParalympicsGB team-mate Gordon Reid.